 - Realize that relays are just as important as your individual events.
 Give it your all and help pump up your teammates (no matter which relay you’re on).
 Swim in the relay order your coach gave you, and HAVE FUN!
 Also, stay and cheer on your team until your last teammate is out of the water.

-- Talk to your coach and cool down after every event.
-Make sure that you see your coach after each event to get input on your race.
-And if you have time, cool down between events until your heart rate is below 90.
+- Talk to your coach before and after every event.
+If you have time, cool down between events until your heart rate is below 90.
 Cooling down will make a huge difference in your body’s ability to recover for future races.

 - Clean up ALL of your mess.
 It is important to leave your area just as you found it.
 Throw away your empty bottles and Power Bar wrappers.
 If your teammates left a mess, go ahead and pick it up.
 That’s what teammates are for!